AGR FILMS HAVE BEEN SCREENING IN FILM FESTIVALS WORLDWIDE OVER 200 TIMES.

 Yes.
 All teams need to have insurance for their productions under NY State law.
-Since New York State is a far higher authority than SAG-AFTRA, it's best to have all grounds covered and insure your production regardless of if your short film is registered under a SAG New Media Agreement or a SAG Short Film Agreement.
+It's best to have all grounds covered and insure your production.
 AGR accepts no liability for any accidents/injuries that happen during the Monthly Short Film Challenge Process.

-Well, doesn't it cost money to produce and how do I come up with that money and how much does it cost anyway?
+Well, doesn't it cost money to produce?
+How do I come up with that money and how much does it cost anyway?

 Yes, it does cost money to produce.
 The range of cost to produce are anywhere between $500- mid $1000s.
-This includes food, transportation, sound equipment rental costs, and location costs, if needed.
-In some cases, crew members might ask for transportation reimbursement, etc. but that's subject to negotiation.
-There are several ways past team leaders handled the covering production costs.
-Some team leaders paid for everything themselves.
-Others entrusted in a people, from within or outside of the team, bringing in as Associate Producers or Co-producers.
-Team Leaders may ask for suggested donations from cast members.
-If this occurs, team leaders must list all of their cast members who contribute donations as producers in their credits.
-The way each team leader handles finances varies greatly, so AGR leaves all production decisions up to the team leaders.
-AGR is not involved in that part of the process and only serves as a platform to bring artists together.
+This includes food, transportation, crew, equipment rental costs and location costs.
+Many teams use the resources they already have by asking what other skills or resources each team member can offer.
+There are several ways past team leaders handled production costs.
+Some team leaders paid for everything themselves or used crowdfunding.
+Others enlisted help from within or outside of the team, bringing others on as Associate Producers or Co-producers.
+The way each team leader handles finances varies greatly and AGR leaves all production decisions up to the team leaders.
+AGR only serves as a platform to bring artists together.

-What is the $20 actor registration fee for if it isn't for production costs?
+What is the $20 registration fee for if it isn't for production costs?

 The $20 is to pay for all administrative costs for AGR.
-Work is involved even on our end to ensure that this film challenge will be handled efficiently and professionally so that every team and actor are satisfied coming out of this.
-We are there every step of the way - starting with the team lead registration process, to helping with questions from actors and team leaders, to making sure that everything is being run professionally by being in constant communication with your leaders, and to ensure the monthly private screening venue is secured and set up smoothly.
+Work is involved on our end to ensure that this film challenge will be handled efficiently and professionally.
+We are there every step of the way - starting with the team lead registration process, to helping with questions from team members and leaders, to ensuring the monthly private screening venue is secured and set up smoothly.

 Do crew members get charged $20 also?